 Cicis: Beyond Pizza deploys Yext to grow organics search and increase foot traffic

-Founded in 1985 with a single restaurant in Plano, Texas, this family-friendly kid-friendly restaurant brand today has over 450 restaurants in 32 states.
-Cicis invented the unlimited pizza buffet, and since its beginning, Cicis has pushed the limits of eating out by saying ‘yes’ to individual tastes and empowering guests to find the flavors they love.
+Founded in 1985 with a single restaurant in Plano, Texas, this family-friendly child-friendly restaurant brand today has over 450 restaurants in 32 states.
+Cicis invented the unlimited pizza buffet and, since its beginning, Cicis has pushed the limits of eating out by saying ‘yes’ to individual tastes and empowering guests to find the flavours they love.

 “Our locations are a combination of corporate-owned and franchised,” explains Douglas Kwong, Director of Digital.
 “If you think of a pizza in a traditional setting, parents are often stuck with the type of pizza the children want.
 Well not at Cicis!
 The children can have what they want, the parents can have what they want and everyone has their time around the table with the food each person wants.
 After that, the children can go up to the game room so parents can have alone time.
 So it’s really about giving guests specifically what they want — empowering them — and giving them the opportunity to take on a flavour adventure all of their own.”